mne-tools/mne-python/doc/development/roadmap.rst

     The "data" column holds things like :class:`mne.Evoked`, :class:`mne.SourceEstimate`, :class:`mne.time_frequency.Spectrum`, etc.
 ``design`` : `str`
-    Likely Wilkisson notation to mirror :func:`patsy.dmatrices` (e.g., this is is used by :class:`statsmodels.regression.linear_model.OLS`).
+    Likely Wilkinson notation to mirror :func:`patsy.dmatrices` (e.g., this is is used by :class:`statsmodels.regression.linear_model.OLS`).
 Getting from the string to the design matrix could be done via Patsy or more likely `Formulaic <https://matthewwardrop.github.io/formulaic/>`__.